orwellian225/rl-power-grid/scripts/agents/DQN/DQN_Implementation_Details.md

 ## Baseline DQN Implementation

-The baseline DQN algorithm is implemenrted using the `stable-baselines3` library, which provides a reliable baseline to use got this reinforcement learning task.
+The baseline DQN algorithm is implemented using the `stable-baselines3` library, which provides a reliable baseline to use for this reinforcement learning task.
 The agent is trained to interact with the environment and optimise grid operations through learning from rewards.

-### DQN AgentImplementation
+### DQN Agent Implementation

 The `DQNAgent` class is responsible for managing the DQN model.
 Below, we outline the key components of the model and their respective purposes.